umassos/CarbonEdge/README.md

 - k3s 1.32.6
 - kubectl 1.32.6
 - Docker 27.1.0
+- Ansible 2.16.14

+In addition, CarbonEdge requires an API authentication key from Electricity Maps, which you can acquire for free [here](https://portal.electricitymaps.com/auth/signup?return=%2Fauth%2Flogin).

+### Deploying CarbonEdge

+Sinfonia is designed to be deployed as a Kubernetes deployment.
+We provided an Ansible script to automate Sinfonia-Tier2 deployment across multiple target machines.
+An example Ansible inventory file is given at deploy-tier2/inv/inv.yaml.
+We also require an API authenticat

+### CarbonEdge configuration

+CarbonEdge is configured via environment variables.

-### Setup
+### Local development

 Dependencies for the project are managed by the Poetry package manager, and can be found in pyproject.toml.
-To install, run:
+To install,
+run:
 ```
 poetry install
 ```

 Poetry will spawn a virtual environment, install the necessary packages, and install Sinfonia-Tier1 and Sinfonia-Tier2 as modules.
 To verify that installation was successful, you can now run Sinfonia-Tier1 as follows,
 ```
 poetry run sinfonia-tier1
 ```